quicwg/wg-materials/interim-17-10/minutes.md

 Buck explains that his choice was because there will continue to be fallback to h2 over tls.

-Jeff says that the pretty unicorn here is that shifting to QCRAM style augmentation with QPACK's stream approach; that would let you use a single encoder across both h2 and quic.
+Jeff: the pretty unicorn here is that shifting to QCRAM style augmentation with QPACK's stream approach; that would let you use a single encoder across both h2 and quic.

-Mike notes that HPACK has some optimizations to avoid commands that cannot be used in some contexts.
+Mike: HPACK has some optimizations to avoid commands that cannot be used in some contexts.

-Alan notes that they may be where they end up, but for his implementation he simply started over.
+Alan: they may be where they end up, but for his implementation he simply started over.

 Mike: can we overcome our distaste and pick one already?